chef-boneyard/chef-web-docs-2016/chef_master/source/server_components.rst

 .. include:: ../../includes_chef_server/includes_chef_server_component_erchef_background.rst

-The following diagram shows the various components that are part of a |chef server| deployment.
+The following diagram shows the various components that are part of a |chef server| deployment and how they relate to one another.

 .. image:: ../../images/server_components.png

-|chef server| components:

 .. list-table::
    :widths: 60 420